marcuswhybrow/gitbump/README.md

 # gitbump

-Sometimes one needs a tag that always points to the same commit as your latest realease tag.
-Now bumping your version number is a pain. `gitbump` increments the major, minor or patch number by one and updates `latest` too.
+Sometimes one needs a tag that always points to the same commit as your latest release tag.
+Bumping a version number is therefore a pain. `gitbump` increments the major, minor or patch number by one and updates a `latest` tag too.

 ### Install it!